iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/blog/privacy/zcash-protocol.md

 Over $\mathbb{F}_p$ where $p$ is a 254-bit prime.

 **Security note**: BN-254 provides approximately 100 bits of security due to advances in discrete log attacks on pairing curves (notably the Kim-Barbulescu attack).
-This reduced security margin, combined with the deprecated status of the Sprout protocol, means that **modern wallets like Zashi effectively quarantine Sprout funds**—users are strongly encouraged to migrate any remaining Sprout ZEC to Sapling or Orchard pools.
+This reduced security margin, combined with the deprecated status of the Sprout protocol, means that **modern wallets like Zashi effectively quarantine Sprout funds**.
+Users are strongly encouraged to migrate any remaining Sprout ZEC to Sapling or Orchard pools.

 #### BLS12-381 (Sapling)